cm180697/cmserverptf-infrastructure/README.md

 # AWS Cloud & DevOps Portfolio Project

 This repository contains the infrastructure and application code for a comprehensive, production-grade portfolio website hosted on AWS.
-The entire system is managed via Infrastructure as Code (IaC) and deployed through a secure GitOps CI/CD pipeline.
+The entire system is managed via Infrastructure as Code (IaC) and deployed through a secure, multi-pipeline GitOps workflow.

+This project demonstrates proficiency in two distinct, modern backend architectures running in parallel: **Serverless Functions (Lambda)** and **Serverless Containers (ECS Fargate)**.

 ## Live Demo